Academic Decathlon - Deana Rainey - Tuesday and Thursday from 3:15 - 4:30 (November and December)

 As a member of the Speech Team, students will prepare speeches in any number of events ranging from public address to interpretation to limited preparation.
 These prepared speeches will be taken to competitions throughout the area where they will have an opportunity to receive feedback and possibly awards for their hard work.
 The season takes place from November through March with a potential to qualify for national competitions that take place during the summer.
 Speech team is an excellent way to improve speech skills and meet people from all over the state in fun, competitive environment.

-Winter Running Club - Deana Rainey, Wes Caruso, Ryan Carlson
+Winter Running Club - Deana Rainey, Ryan Carlson - Monday & Wednesday(December) Monday-Thursday(January) - 3:20 Flagpole, South entrance

 Anyone is welcome to join us after school from 3:20-4:00 to stay fit in between the fall and spring sports seasons.
 No level of experience or physical fitness is required.
 We take seasoned athletes and beginning walkers.
 We meet in December on Tuesdays and Thursdays after school in the commons area.
 In January, we meet Mondays through Thursdays.
 Dress warm.
 We run outside!